The Village of Smilyan

 The village of Smilyan is one of the oldest settled regions in the Rhodopes.
 It is 15 km from the city of Smolyan and 20 km from the Greek border.
 The village, 820-850 above sea level, is cut in half by the swift-flowing Arda River.

 The village was given its name by a Slavic tribe.
 There is a centuries-old clock tower in the village built in a style typical of the Rhodopes, of stone and wood, which attests to the village’s long history.
 The clock tower, some 10 meters high, was first a lookout tower during the days of the Ottoman Empire.
-From the top of the tower it is possible to see the whole reach of the Arda River, so residents always knew when an enemy was approaching.
+From the top of the tower, it is possible to see the whole reach of the Arda River, so residents always knew when an enemy was approaching.

-Smilyan is best known for its particularly tasty beans, a main ingredient in many dishes.
+Smilyan is best known for its particularly tasty beans, the main ingredient in many dishes.
 Every year since 2003, the village has held a festival every other weekend in November to honor its famous beans.
 The festival begins with the thunderous drumming of the tools used to cultivate the beans.

 At the end of August, the village holds another large festival, “Bashtino Ognishte” (“Our Father’s Hearth”).
 Inhabitants from Smilyan and their relatives from all over the world gather at this annual village reunion.

-The village is also well known for its beautiful embroidered slippers, an essential part of the region’s folk costumes.
+The village is also well-known for its beautiful embroidered slippers, an essential part of the region’s folk costumes.
 Until the middle of the 20th century, these slippers were a valued part of the dowry a young bride brought to her new family.

 The region cut by the upper reaches of the Arda is a hiker’s delight, dotted with developed caves.
 In the vicinity are the fortified feudal Turkish castle “Agushevtsi Konatsi,” the Kale Cave, which is open at both mouths, and the ruins of a fortress by the same name.
 There are 23 limestone caves in the area.
 The best known of these caves are Uhlovitsa, Borikovka, Nadarska, Tipitse, and the Golybovi cave system.